top of page

 • Support Groups & programming

-Together Waterloo - Supports all parents who experience perinatal mental health struggles during their perinatal journey through peer support groups and expressive arts therapy groups.
+Supports all parents who experience perinatal mental health struggles during their perinatal journey through peer support groups and expressive arts therapy groups.

-Walk-In Clinics - Provides medical care for people who are sick and do not have a family doctor or are unable to reach their family doctor.
+Provides medical care for people who are sick and do not have a family doctor or are unable to reach their family doctor.
 Generally, appointments are not needed.
 Call before you go to confirm the clinic's location, hours and criteria for visiting.

 If you have a severe injury or potentially life-threatening problem, you should always go directly to the nearest hospital emergency room.
 In an emergency, call 911.